Male Calico Cat: Rare Mystery You Won’t Believe

 The odds of these cat being born are about 1 in 3,000.
 Many people may never see one in their lifetime.
 Breeders also rarely aim to produce male calicos due to the low chance of occurrence and potential health issues.

 Calico coloring is a striking combination of white, black, and orange.
-Muted calicos feature softer shades like grey, cream, and peach.
+Muted variations feature softer shades like grey, cream, and peach.
 There’s even a variant called the taco cat, which has tabby stripes in its calico pattern.
+These patterns are created through random X-inactivation in cells, a process that adds to their uniqueness.

 Breeds of Cats That Can Be Calico